 As the Skills & Development Manager my main aim is to ensure that our students settle into the Business School as quickly and easily as possible and to understand what is expected of them during their course.
 Reading for a business degree in a university is likely to be very different to studying in your current school or college.
 In particular, you will need to be proactive in learning to manage your time and to work independently, which is often more difficult than you might expect.
 Most modules in the Business School are assessed by end-of-term examinations, or via coursework that is submitted at the end of each semester.
 It is therefore up to you to manage your own workload so that you can complete all of your work on time and to a high standard.

 When studying business subjects at university you will need to learn how to work critically with a wide range of literature sources.
 These will include academic journals, textbooks and online sources.
 While lectures will provide you with a template to each topic area, you will always need to read and research further if you want to achieve the highest grades and to get the most out of the university experience.
-To support your transition into working independently at university I run the Study Skills Programme.
-The programme has a compulsory first session that helps to orientate you into the Business School and then each week will focus on a different skill including effective reading and note taking, presentations and group work, coursework preparation and essay writing, referencing and how to avoid plagiarism, critical analysis and exam preparation.
-In addition to these formal sessions, students throughout their time at university can book individual consultations as and when the need arises.
+To support your transition into working independently at university and to develop your key skills I run the Professional Development in Leadership and Management Programme Programme.
+The programme is taken by all first year students.

 I try to ensure that any student who has an issue with their studies - or who just wants a chat and some reassurance - has someone approachable they can call on.
 I am available to see small groups or individuals on an appointment basis, or if the door is open students can just drop in when passing and always be assured of a warm welcome.